Terraform for coding agents.

 Secrets Manager

-1 agent · 1 podAn always-on agent that operates Bitwarden for you.
-Agent managed software — the agent runs the tool so you don't have to.
+1 agent · 1 podAn always-on agent that operates HashiCorp Vault for you.
+Agent-managed software: the agent runs the tool so you don't have to.

 Your Idea Here